rohitkannan/SA-for-CCP/README.md

 # SA-for-CCP
-Julia codes for the paper "A stochastic approximation method for chance-constrained nonlinear programs"
+Julia codes for the paper "A stochastic approximation method for chance-constrained nonlinear programs".
+Results in the paper were generated using Julia 0.6.2, JuMP 0.18.2, Gurobi 7.5.2, IPOPT 3.12.8 (with
+MUMPS as the linear solver), and SCIP 6.0.0.

 Stochastic approximation: Run stochapprox_template.jl after changing the "model" entry in this file.
 The folders for the examples "normopt_noniid" and "resource" contain files to obtain a better estimate of the risk levels at the final solutions returned by this method.